gabrielpenteado/mydearpage/README.md

   > [Click here](https://nodejs.org/en/download/) to install.

 - weather API key

   > [Click here](https://openweathermap.org/api) and select **One Call API**.

+- the website demonstration is built using the Open-Meteo Free API, and the code to use this API is available on the 'openmeteo' branch.
+  > [Click here](https://open-meteo.com/) and get the **Weather Forecast API**.

 ### Browser Support